jg-rp/python-jsonpath/docs/cli.md

 _New in version 0.10.0_

 Disables JSONPath filter expression well-typedness checks.
-The well-typedness of a filter expression is defined by the IETF JSONPath Draft specification.
+The well-typedness of a filter expression is defined by RFC 9535.

 ### `pointer`